cschar/power-mode-zeranthium/README_roadmap.md

 - benchmark Powermode3.getInstance(); -- just use it everywhere if good

-- more Editor listeners (backspace/delete/copy)
-   -- add sound for each type

 - code explorer (e.g. wave collapse for dungeon background)
 ---- when you type it lights up background, e.g. icnreasing alpha from 0->0.1